 Best Budget Option in Atlanta: Stonehurst Place

 Thanks to its great location this elegant bed and breakfast is the perfect base for your time in Atlanta.
 It has a number of great features, including a concierge service, a library and free wifi throughout.
 Each room is outfitted with modern amenities.
-All of this combined makes it our pick for the best budget option in Atlanta.
+All of this combined makes it our pick for the best budget accommodation in Atlanta.

 Best Hotel in Atlanta: Hyatt Place Atlanta Downtown